cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - prevent remining of blocks
 #pagebreak()
 === Iteration 2 Evaluation
 I have invited one of my stakeholders, Ben, to review my blockchain core structure.
 This is because Ben has some prior knowledge about blockchain technologies and he has also used some blockchain simulators and developed some proof of stake algorithm before.
 Therefore he would be able to understand what I have been doing and give me some feedback on my work, since there isn't a CLI for this iteration yet.

-// WWW

-// EBI
-// Data Validation
+He enjoys seeing the blockchain structures and the mining actually happening in web workers using multiple threads/logical processors in the CPU.
+This can give a more efficient mining speed.
+He also says the blockchain core structure has included everything about blockchain that he knows.
+He believes that with the structure, it gives a very full on introduction to students that have never been exposed to blockchain before.\
+\
+In this iteration, I have successfully delivered the core structure of blockchain technologies, they include all the necessary functions to allow me to continue to develop a whole network, which will contain users as nodes since I have made everything in an object oriented programming way.
+This is very helpful as the blockchain class can be used across different nodes in the network.\
+\
+===== Pure functions
 In Iteration 2, most of the functions have been developed very specifically for one case.
 For example, the `minePendingTransactions()` function is way too tied with the blockchain's internal state -- it hard-coded `this.mempool` as the only source of transactions.
 In Iteration this can work because we are only doing everything in one user (node), which means that the only transactions are the ones in the local mempool.
 However, in Iteration 3 when I start to develop the CLI, I will have multiple users (nodes) in the network, each with their own mempool.
 Therefore I will have to modify the `minePendingTransactions()` functions to take in the transactions as a parameter, instead of directly accessing from `this.mempool`.
 This will make the function more reusable for different users (nodes) in the network.
 Although the functions in this Iteration were modular, they should be more pure to make it more reusable.\
 \
 In Iteration 3, I will fix the functions that have to be reused to be more pure functions.
 This means that the functions can be reused, especially between different users (nodes) in the network.
-This will make the code more maintainable and easier to test in the future.
+This will make the code more maintainable and easier to test in the future.\
+\
+===== Data Validation
+In Iteration 2, there is a lack of data validation before the data is being passed into the functions.
+For example, the transactions only take in the form of a string.
+This is not ideal as users might be adding invalid messages into the transactions.
+However, this doesn't get checked.\
+\
+In Iteration 3, I will spend more time focusing on the data validation for each function before doing processing.
+This will help my stakeholders to not accidentally/purposely enter invalid inputs and crashing the CLI.

 #pagebreak()
 == Iteration 3